 Digital Mental Health Resources for LGBTQ+ and Allies

-Allies can help those in the LGBTQ+ community by providing safe spaces, listening, using inclusive language, and educating yourself through many of the resources found below.
-From a mental health perspective, identifying early signs of mental illness in your LGBTQ+ family and friends is very important.
+Allies can support those in the LGBTQ+ community by providing safe spaces, listening, using inclusive language, and educating themselves through many of the resources found below.
+From a mental health perspective, recognizing early signs of mental illness in your LGBTQ+ family and friends can help provide timely support.

-Our resources below are designed to help spread awareness and provide access to tools and solutions to help LGBTQ+ people with their mental health.
+The following resources aim to spread awareness and offer tools and solutions to support the mental health and overall well-being of LGBTQ+ individuals and their allies.
 You’ll find videos, books, podcasts, research, crisis lines and more below.

 LGBTQ+ Specific Websites